msyinmei/notes4codes/Markdown/Markdown.md

 I'd also like to highlight the Github exceptions since ultimately much of the markdown I write will be for Readmes on github.
 I will refer to them as GFM.

 ####URL autolinking (GFM)####
-Github will autolink standard URLs (such as the ones above under links) instead of needing to set link text.
+Github will autolink standard URLs (such as the ones I've shared) instead of needing to set link text.

 ####Strikethrough (GFM)####
 GFM adds syntax for strikethrough text, which is missing from standard Markdown.
 Use a set of tilde symbols (`~`) twice: `~~`Mistaken text.`~~` becomes: